thclough/endangered_db/README.md

 # Endangered Animal Database Construction and Analysis
-### Tighe Clough
+#### Tighe Clough

-#### Inspired by a group project by:
-Tighe Clough (myself), Yuxuan Chen, Britney Chen, Sarah Tong, Amaya Kejriwal

 ## Background

 This analysis stems from a group project in "CS3200: Database Design" at Northeastern University in Boston, Massachusetts.
+The group consisted of myself, Yuxuan Chen, Britney Chen, Sarah Tong, anf Amaya Kejriwal.
 My original vision for the project proved too ambitious due to time and technology constraints.
 I have revisited the project to achieve these goals and have redesigned and updated the database.
 Additionally, I am performing continuous analysis on the database which I document through updates on this repo.

 ## Introduction